 Being a former practitioner of the “dark arts”, I immediately start running some searches and was pretty shocked at what I found.
-Funnily enough, Dave Naylor was giving a presentation and mentioned this new real time search integration (in regards to the reputation management issues it creates) and pulled up the results for his name at the same time I tweeted him to get to the speaker room so we could fool around with what I was seeing.
+Funnily enough, Dave Naylor was giving a presentation and mentioned this new real time search integration (in regards to the reputation management issues it creates).
+He pulled up the results for his name at the same time I tweeted him to get to the speaker room so we could fool around with what I was seeing.

-For the next thirty minutes or so, Dave, myself, Michael Gray and Frank Watson sat around doing a few searches and we were all a bit surprised at what we found and how Google couldn’t have foreseen the problems they’ve just unleashed.
+For the next thirty minutes or so, Dave, myself, Michael Gray and Frank Watson sat around doing a few searches, and we were all a bit surprised at what we found and how Google couldn't have foreseen the problems they've just unleashed.